mileszs/wicked_pdf/README.md

 )
 ```

-This will render the pdf to a string an include it in the email.
+This will render the pdf to a string and include it in the email.
 This is very slow so make sure you schedule your email delivery in a job.

 ### Further Reading